-In the last couple years, Sunny and Jeff had a baby (Viana) and have been renovating their house (which will be an ongoing project for many, many years).
+In the last couple years, Sunny and Jeff had a daughter and have been renovating their house (which will be an ongoing project for many, many years).
 They enjoy hiking, board games, visiting family, and house projects (most of the time).
 They also enjoy changes of season, so their move to Utah was a great one.

-Preston published a cook book which spent 5 days in the top 100 cookbooks on amazon.
-He has rules about things like cooking and dating which is why he lives his life as a hermit.
-The rules are as follows: On Cooking, you always eat your mistakes, so you don’t make them twice.
-On dating, if you set him up on a blind date you are required to be there and make introductions.
-His successful cooking rate has climbed as high as 60% recently.
-While his dating success has dipped to 10%.
+Preston published a cookbook which spent 5 days in the top 100 cookbooks on Amazon.
+He has rules about things like cooking and dating, which is why he lives his life as a hermit.
+The rules are as follows: on cooking, you always eat your mistakes so you don’t make them twice; on dating, if you set him up on a blind date, you are required to be there and make introductions.
+His successful cooking rate has climbed as high as 60% recently while his dating success has dipped to 10%.

 Preston has been awarded several fine certificates for his endeavors in the art world.
 Preston once made a sculpture out of macaroni that his mother thought was fine enough to put on the fridge.
 If you would like to have an argument about the evils of tipping or the amoral nature of usury, he is your guy.

 Andy has a lifelong ambition to continually climb upward toward reputable achievements.
 High standards he sets for himself develop from the accomplishments of his foremost role models.
-Born in Laramie Wyoming as the fifth of six children Andy was fortunate to have both the secure encouragement of a large family, and a competitive atmosphere.
+Born in Laramie, Wyoming as the fifth of six children, Andy was fortunate to have both the secure encouragement of a large family and a competitive atmosphere.
 His competitive nature brings out his desire to always improve his performance and be identified as unfailing.
-Having a background forged from working alongside lawyers, cowboys, auto mechanics, carpenters, and engineers he has developed brilliant appreciation toward personal interests and goals.
+Having a background forged from working alongside lawyers, cowboys, auto mechanics, carpenters, and engineers, he has developed brilliant appreciation toward personal interests and goals.

 Andy’s interests in construction have been developed through a wide range of experiences.
-Observing his father at a young age Andy imagined his career alongside his father to one day be an attorney.
+Observing his father at a young age, Andy imagined his career alongside his father to one day be an attorney.
 Andy would work directly with his father’s clients to prepare drawings and construction details that would be presented in court.
 He was captivated by the skills and knowledge of these general contractors he worked with.
-However, in the seemingly endless preparation prior to court his observation made him conclude pursuing a legal profession is not as exciting as he imagined.
+However, in the seemingly endless preparation prior to court, his observation made him conclude pursuing a legal profession is not as exciting as he imagined.
 Leaving the office world took him out to the mountain country of northern Wyoming.
 Andy would never turn away from the chance to get in the saddle next to his grandfather.
 He worked with his grandfather to maintain livestock and agriculture on the ranch.
 His most rewarding interests began to develop in his youth when he was able to think critically and apply his thoughts for hands on projects.

-Following his traumatic brain injury every day was an excruciating pursuit to remember and regain his past skills and abilities.
+Following his traumatic brain injury, every day was an excruciating pursuit to remember and regain his past skills and abilities.
 Very often he was overwhelmed by his limitations.
 In these overwhelming circumstances, friends and family reached out to Andy and offered him assistance.
-Their assistance took him back to the ranch where he found peace and opened more doors for Andy to learn hands on.
-An auto-mechanic allowed Andy to join him under the hood to learn the mechanics of vehicles.
+Their assistance took him back to the ranch where he found peace and opened more doors for Andy to learn hands-on.
+An auto mechanic allowed Andy to join him under the hood to learn the mechanics of vehicles.
 Andy found it very rewarding to work with the mechanical experts who befriended him.
 He was privileged to work alongside friends in home construction and remodeling.
 His appetite for construction was incomplete without understanding the engineering of the job.
 Andy wanted to be more competent and trustworthy, by pursuing a higher education.

-Shortly after graduating Andy sought career opportunities in Wyoming, Colorado, and Utah.
-The opportunity Hamlet Homes presented was outstanding, exactly what Andy was seeking.
-When extended the invitation to interview by telephone with Barry Gittleman and Jon Southern he was prepared.
-Accepting their invitation to travel to Utah to meet them for an in-person interview Andy was thrilled.
-Andy’s dedicated pursuit, and vast experiences brought him directly to his ideal career.
+Shortly after graduating, Andy sought career opportunities in Wyoming, Colorado, and Utah.
+The opportunity Hamlet Homes presented was outstanding – exactly what Andy was seeking.
+When extended the invitation to interview by telephone with Barry Gittleman and Jon Southern, he was prepared.
+Accepting their invitation to travel to Utah to meet them for an in-person interview, Andy was thrilled.
+Andy’s dedicated pursuit and vast experiences brought him directly to his ideal career.
 Andy is extremely pleased with his responsibilities and opportunities at Hamlet Homes.
-Working every day to build Great Homes, provide Great Experiences, and associate with Great People, is exactly in line with his ambitious climb to be an accomplished professional.
+Working every day to build Great Homes, provide Great Experiences, and associate with Great People is exactly in line with his ambitious climb to be an accomplished professional.

 Grand Master of Knowledge (Training Coordinator)

 Heather is a Utah native who lives and thrives on adventure.
 Growing up in this beautiful state, she spent most of her childhood riding ATVs, water-skiing, camping, and exploring all it has to offer with her family.
 Now she enjoys sharing her adventurous spirit with her husband and two amazing daughters that are the center of her universe.
-She is happiest when she is trying new things as she travels to places all around the globe like Australia, Hawaii, Iceland, Aruba, and soon to be Costa Rica.
+She is happiest when she is trying new things as she travels to places all around the globe like Australia, Hawaii, Iceland, Aruba, and soon-to-be Costa Rica.
 One of her life goals is to experience as many countries as possible on every continent.
 Meeting new people and experiencing other cultures is her happy place.

 Heather’s experience with construction started while she was in college.
 She worked with SIRQ Construction and a residential builder to help pay for her education.
 After graduating and trying out her new career for a whopping 8 years, she decided it wasn’t for her.
 After some soul-searching, she realized she missed working in construction.
 These were her people.
 She got ahold of her old supervisor who happened to be Elliott Jenkins, the CFO of Hamlet Homes.
 Soon after, she became a member of the Hamlet Family in 2016.

 Heather is the unofficial department starter at Hamlet Homes.
 She helped to develop the Human Resources Department, Payroll, and then the Purchasing Department.
 She quickly advanced to the role of Purchasing Manager and thought this was where she’d stay.
-Life’s unpredictable, though, and she had to step down due to family circumstances and her need of a more flexible schedule.
+Life’s unpredictable, though, and she had to step down due to family circumstances and her need for a more flexible schedule.
 Fortunately, there was another department needed!
 Currently Heather is working to develop a fantastic Training Department to help keep our Hamlet Family GREAT!

 Our Great Warranty Team